BUDGET: C.E. TOE KICK SAW

 Alternative #3: Multi-Tool

-Shown: Compact Dremel Rotary Tool (Amazon)
+See on Amazon: Compact Dremel Rotary Tool

-With millions of DIY’ers either owning or eventually acquiring a Dremel a small-job alternative for patient use and thin subfloor is a rotary tool.
+With millions of DIY’ers either owning or eventually acquiring a Dremel, a small-job alternative for patient use and thin subfloor is a rotary tool.

-Equipped with rotary saw blades and a bit of patience its possible to cut floors close enough to finish the job with (more patience) a chisel.
+Equipped with rotary saw blades and a bit of patience, it’s possible to cut floors close enough to finish the job with (more patience) a chisel.

 Reasons to Pick